cfu288/CellNeuro/Notes.md

       * for Na+ and K+ usually hold H20 tightly, Na+ carries 3+ water molecules, K+ carries 2.
       * **We can restrict Na+ from a K+ channels using** - small size, even though Na+ is technically smaller than K+.
 Water molecule binding(Na+ carries 3+ water molecules, K+ carries 2)
       * **We can restrict K+ from a Na+ channels using** - Magic.
 Still unknown
-      * Na+ channels:
+      * **Na+ channels** - single protein, 6 membrane spanning regions, each with 4 domains.
+Voltage sensor may be the S4 helix found in each domain.
+It is covered in pos charged lysine.
+Has Activation and Inactivation gate.
-        * a single protein transcribed from one generate
+        * a single protein transcribed from one gene
           * 6 membrane spanning regions, each organized 4 domains arranged in a ring with a pore down the center
         * Voltage sensor may be the S4 helix found in each domain.
 It is covered in pos charged lysine.
           * when interior of cell (Vm) becomes more positive, S4 helixes are repelled and move, opening the channels
         * Have 2 gates
-          * Activation gate - opens as soon as Vm becomes more (+), Na+ passes through the channel
+          * **Activation gate** - opens as soon as Vm becomes more (+), Na+ passes through the channel.
+Activation gate eventually shuts off with Vm becoming more negative.
-          * But the activation gate's opening triggers the inactivation gate to move (closes), shutting off Na+ movement even though the activation gate may still be open.
+          * **Inactivation gate** - activation gate's opening triggers it to close, shutting off Na+ movement even though the activation gate may still be open.
-          * Activation gate eventually shuts off with Vm becoming more negative
-      * Ca++ channels:
-        * also have membane spanning helicies arranged in 4 domains
-        * several different Ca++ channel genes so several different varieties (like Na+)
+      * **Ca++ channels** - membrane spanning regions, each with 4 domains, single protein. everal different Ca++ channel genes so several different varieties (like Na+)
-      * Cl- also from one protein
+      * **Cl- channels** - also from one protein
-      * K+ Channels are assembled from 4 seperately transcribed subunits.
+      * **K+ Channels** - assembled from 4 seperately transcribed subunits.
 Can be combined to various ways to impart various features on the K+ channel's function much more variability in K+ Channels
       * **K+ Channel in squid axon** - Opens when Vm is becoming +, closes when vm is -
         * **delayed rectifier channel** - K+ channel stays open as long as Vm is positive
         * **The A Channel** - k+ Channel that closes shortly after it opens, Ball and chain idea.
 Enterance is blocked by ball quickly after it opens